Tipping in Morocco: How Much & Who to Tip

 How much should I tip in Morocco?

-Below is a list of who and how much to tip while traveling through Morocco:Waiters in a restaurant in Morocco
+Here are general guidelines on who and how much to tip while traveling through Morocco:Waiters in a restaurant in Morocco

 • Restaurant/Cafe servers: Round up the bill & leave spare change. (i.e. If the bill is 137 dirhams, round up to 150)